Imagine you’re a brain in a jar.

 The two schools use some different terminology, but the disagreements between them are actually quite subtle.
 The main differences revolve around the view of emptiness of the existence or non-existence of external objects.

 Yogācāra was brought to Tibet by Śāntarakṣita and Lord Atisha, where it flourished.
-In fact, the earliest work of Je Tsongkhapa is based in Yogācāra principles.
+In fact, the earliest work of Je Tsongkapa is based in Yogācāra principles.

 As the dialogue between schools progressed, eventually some great scholars synthesized the two schools, accepting the Mind-Only structure as a ground map of conventional reality that students could use on their progression towards ultimate reality as defined by the Mādhyamika.